-Project Care is an organisation of volunteers who aim to facilitate volunteering trips to and raise money for schools in India run by CAREducation.
+Project Care is an organisation of volunteers who aim to facilitate volunteering trips to and raise money for schools in India supported by CAREducation.

 The school was set up for Indian children with varying disabilities; ranging from physical to behavioural.
 Over their time at the school the group were teaching lessons, both academic and extracurricular, and playing with the children in their spare time.